Battleground states ask: Is voting in America too easy – or too hard?

 But more than 165 bills in 33 states – including the 2020 battlegrounds of Pennsylvania, Arizona, and Georgia – would tighten voting rules.
 That’s up from 35 the previous year.
 These include everything from adding identification requirements to mail-in voting in Georgia to one Arizona measure that would allow state lawmakers to overturn the popular vote and declare the winner themselves.

 Athena Salman first heard a similar idea proposed about five years ago.
 When she became an Arizona state representative in 2017, a newly elected Republican lawmaker had a suggestion that took her aback: Why not abolish the 17th Amendment and return the right to pick U.S. senators to state legislatures?
-“It’s a power grab,” says Representative Salman, now the Democratic minority whip.
+“It’s a power grab,” says state Representative Salman, now the Democratic minority whip.
 And it means “this decade will show whether Republicans can widen their umbrella or [will] further evolve into a party that fully embraces authoritarianism.”

 Concerns in Pennsylvania and Georgia